DioxusLabs/dioxus/docs/reference/src/guide/custom_renderer.md

     end
 ```

-To help in building a Dom, native core provides four traits: State, ChildDepState, ParentDepState, and NodeDepState.
+To help in building a Dom, native core provides four traits: State, ChildDepState, ParentDepState, and NodeDepState and a RealDom struct.

 ```rust
 use dioxus_native_core::node_ref::*;